chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_custom_provider_syntax_ruby.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-This section shows some of the common structural elements that appear a lightweight provider that is built using custom |ruby| code.
+This section shows some of the common structural elements that appear in a lightweight provider that is built using custom |ruby| code.
 Remember:

 * A lightweight provider tells the |chef client| how to complete a task
 * The structure of a lightweight provider will vary, depending on the complexity of the tasks required to complete an action